hostkitpt/mcp/README.md

 ## Notes

 - Hostkit errors are returned as structured text content with `error`, `endpoint`, `status`, and `payload`.
-- The API key is never logged by this server.
+- The API key is never logged by this MCP.
-- The server intentionally does not expose a generic unrestricted endpoint caller.
+- This MCP intentionally does not expose a generic unrestricted endpoint caller.